mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 Bringing on a support engineer freed up a lot of my time and resulted in faster responses to customers.
 But it was also the hardest role I've had to hire for.
 There's so much institutional knowledge about TinyPilot that I didn't realize was siloed in my head, so it was a lot of work to transfer it to someone else.

 Given how much value I got from having a support engineer, I felt the pain acutely when he wasn't available.
-We also found ourselves with so much short-term work in answering support tickets that TinyPilot's support engineer didn't have time to do proactive work in adding documentation or experimenting with new use-cases for TinyPilot.
+We also found ourselves with so much short-term work in answering support tickets that TinyPilot's support engineer didn't have time to do proactive work in adding documentation or experimenting with new use cases for TinyPilot.

 The dev team has two people, the fulfillment team has two people, and both of those teams work well.
 When one person is sick or on vacation, there's enough capacity that their counterpart can keep things moving forward.
 I decided it was time to add a second support engineer.